 Plan for Graduation

-If you are approaching graduation, itís important to plan out your last two semesters carefully to ensure you are meeting all the degree requirements.
-You must also apply for graduation by the deadline posted.
+If you are approaching graduation, it's important to plan your last two semesters carefully to ensure you are meeting all the degree requirements.
+You must also register for graduation by the deadline posted.
+You register for graduation by registering for the Graduation Requirements workshop in eServices.
+More details.

 CJS 490 Criminal Justice Capstone